waku-org/docs.waku.org/docs/guides/nwaku/run-docker-compose.md

 ```

 :::caution
-Ensure that you do **NOT** include any secrets in the `.env.example` file, as it could accidentally end up being shared in the Git repository.
+Ensure that you do **NOT** include any secrets in the `.env.example` file, as it could accidentally be shared in the Git repository.
 :::

-## Register RLN membership
+## Register for RLN membership

 The RLN membership is your access key to The Waku Network.
-Its registration is done on-chain and allows your `nwaku` node to send messages decentralised and privately, respecting some [rate limits](https://rfc.vac.dev/spec/64/#rate-limit-exceeded).
-Messages that exceed the rate limit won't be relayed by other peers.
+Its registration is done on-chain, allowing your `nwaku` node to send messages decentralised and privately, respecting some [rate limits](https://rfc.vac.dev/spec/64/#rate-limit-exceeded).
+Other peers won't relay messages that exceed the rate limit.

 This command registers your membership and saves it in the `keystore/keystore.json` file: